 “Answer me first.”

 Her mother took a sip of water from her glass.
 Then looked away again.
 “I wouldn’t have any problems with that.
 I meant she’s your sister after all.
-I thought you were jealous with her for snatching your father’s attention in the first place.
+I thought you were jealous of her for snatching your father’s attention in the first place.
 As long as you don’t talk to him, I don’t mind.”

 Her mother’s head snapped toward her once more.
 “Then I could only wish that you won’t forget me.
 That you still stay with me.”
 Her mother got up at that time, stepping into the kitchen.